US says Israel ‘more or less’ accepts framework deal for Gaza ceasefire

 Lawmakers from 13 countries call for ‘immediate’ arms embargo on Israel

-“Right now, the ball is in the camp of Hamas”, the official said, speaking on condition of anonymity.
+“Right now, the ball is in the camp of Hamas,” the official said, speaking on condition of anonymity.

-This annoucement has come a day before talks to reach a truce agreement are expected to resume in Egypt.
+The announcement comes a day before talks to reach a truce agreement are expected to resume in Egypt.

 International mediators have been working for weeks to broker a deal to pause the fighting before the Muslim holy month of Ramadan begins around March 10.